An interpretable wildfire spreading model for real-time predictions: Model validation and results

 with the best-fit values of the two coefficients given in \cref{table:ExponentialFunction}.
-Coefficient $a_1$ ([=] m/s) denotes the asymptotic (quasi-steady-state) velocity of the combustion wave for a long fireline, ${\rm (ROS)}_0$.
+Coefficient $\lambda_1$ ([=] m/s) represents the asymptotic (quasi-steady-state) velocity of the combustion wave for a long fireline, ${\rm (ROS)}_{\infty}$.
 It is evidently determined by the strength of the wind, which remains the dominant influence \citep{WMell2007}.
-Coefficient $a_2$ ([=] m$^{-1}$) affects the length, $w_0$, of the fireline beyond which the asymptotic value ${\rm (ROS)}_0$ is practically reached.
-According to \cref{table:ExponentialFunction}, $a_2$ depends very weakly on $u_{10}$, and a constant value $a_2 \approx 7.3\cdot 10^{-2}\,m^{-1}$ gives accurate results.
+The coefficient $\lambda_2$ ([=] m$^{-1}$) influences the length, $w_0$, of the fireline beyond which the asymptotic value, ${\rm (ROS)}_{\infty}$, is practically reached.
+According to \cref{table:ExponentialFunction}, $\lambda_2$ depends very weakly on $u_{10}$, and a constant value $\lambda_2 \approx$ 7.3$\cdot$10$^{-2}$ m$^{-1}$ gives accurate results.
 By selecting a smaller value for parameter $\gamma_d$ in \cref{eq:Dispersion}, $a_2$ also decreases and the length $w_0$ increases.

+The above estimate of the effect of limited fireline length compares very favorably with the predictions of the detailed 3D simulations of Pimont et al. \citep{Pimont2012}.These authors considered two fireline lengths, 20 and 50 m, respectively, and their computed rates of spread scale as ${\rm (ROS)}_{20m}=0.73-0.76\,{\rm (ROS)}_{50m}$ for $u_{10}=$ 5 and 12 m/s, respectively.
+The average ratio extracted from \cref{fig:ROS_width} for the wind speed range, $u_{10}=$ 3 - 10 m/s, is 0.78 $\pm$ 0.02.